Higher Laminations and Affine Buildings: Laminations for the space

-Thus there is some choice of $y_i$ such that the above equality holds for all $i, j, k$ as well as for all triples $(p,q,r)$.
-Now let By \cite{FG1}, we know that all the functions can be expressed in terms of the functions using only addition, multiplication and division.
+By \cite{FG1}, we know that all the functions can be expressed in terms of the functions using only addition, multiplication and division.
 This gives us that are less than or equal to some tropical expression in